vlstill/tedi/memory-models.md

 ## Sequential Consistency {#sec:sc}

-Under sequential consistency all memory actions are immediately globally visible and thereforec can be ordered by a total order (i.e. an execution of parallel program is an interleaving of actions of its threads).
+Under sequential consistency all memory actions are immediately globally visible and therefore can be ordered by a total order (i.e. an execution of parallel program is an interleaving of actions of its threads).
 Furthermore, there are no fences as SC has no need for them.
 In the operational semantics, this corresponds to machine without any caches and buffers where every write is immediately propagated to the global memory and every read reads directly from the memory.
 This is the most intuitive and strongest memory model and it is often used by program analysers, but it is not used in most modern hardware.

 ## Total Store Order {#sec:tso}

-Total store order (TSO) was introduced in the context of SPARC processors \cite{SPARC}.
+Total Store Order (TSO) was introduced in the context of SPARC processors \cite{SPARC94}.
-Iallows reordering of writes with following reads originating from the same thread that access different memory locations, i.e. it relaxes $w \rel{po} r$ pairs where $\loc{w} \neq \loc{r}$.
+It allows reordering of writes with following reads originating from the same thread that access different memory locations.
-Also, the thread that invokes a read can read value from a program-order-preceding write even if this write is not globally visible yet (that is \rel{rfi} is not subset of \rel{grf}) \cite{TODO}.
+Also, the thread that invokes a read can read value from a program-order-preceding write even if this write is not globally visible yet.

 Operational semantics can be described by a machine which has an unbounded, processor-local FIFO store buffer in each processor.
 Writes are stored into the store buffer in the order in which they are executed.